salbalkus/reproducing-redlining/README.md

 # Contents

 - **data**: Stores data downloads and intermediate steps of the analysis.
 Note that due to file size sharing restrictions, I only include the first step of downloads.
-WARNING: Regenerating the data from scratch using *scripts/driver.R* may potentially take up to about 30 minutes to complete.
 - **R**: Code to run each intermediate step of the analysis.
 These are implemented in the driver script.
 - **scripts**: Stores the *driver.Rmd* RMarkdown script that reproduces the visualizations from the FiveThirtyEight article, as well as *driver.R* which automatically knits *driver.Rmd* when run from the command line.
 - **results**: Contains the reproduced visualizations from the article in the form of a .html file.